Historical assessment of Klemens von Metternich: Criticism

 This view presupposes that Metternich had the ability to favourably shape Europe, but chose not to.
-More modern critiques, such as that included in the work of A. J. P. Taylor, have questioned just how much influence Metternich really had.
+More modern critiques, such as that included in the work of A. J. P. Taylor, have questioned just how much influence Metternich truly possessed.
 Okey noted that even in the realm of foreign affairs Metternich "had only his own persuasiveness to rely on", and this degraded over time.
 On this reading, he stuck doggedly to a set of "cumbersome" conservative principles that he was forced to articulate in long and detailed memoranda: a "smokescreen" that hid Austria's true weakness.
 When it came to choosing a set of sound principles, wrote Taylor, "most men could do better while shaving".
 The result was that Metternich was no captivating diplomatic force: Taylor described him as "the most boring man in European history"; Metternich himself boasted he could "bore men to death".
-This view also highlights Metternich's abject failure to live up to his hype as the "coachman of Europe": Austria did not defeat Napoleon; Austria did not dictate the peace of Vienna; Austria could not stop France invading Spain, Britain settling the borders of Belgium or Russia deciding the fate of Turkey in 1833.
+This view also highlights Metternich's abject failure to live up to his reputation as the "coachman of Europe": Austria did not defeat Napoleon; Austria did not dictate the peace of Vienna; Austria could not stop France invading Spain, Britain settling the borders of Belgium or Russia deciding the fate of Turkey in 1833.
 Not only were his failures limited to foreign affairs, critics argue: at home he was equally powerless, failing to push through even his own proposals for administrative reform.
 On this basis it is argued that Metternich was essentially irrelevant both home and abroad.